-Mr. Jones is developing a lesson plan to go with the excerpt from "What's a Midden?".
+Mr. Jones is developing a lesson plan to go with the excerpt from "The Omnivore's Dilemma."
 His objective is: "Students will closely read a nonfiction text and use evidence to support understanding the central idea of the text."

 The following questions focus on some aspects of his plan development.